enazari/autoGAN/README.md

 * **main.py** - includes the classifier model and root dataset, as well as all parameters for an instance of AutoGAN.
 * **utils.py** - includes all AutoGAN classes, with each oracle having its own class.
 It also includes an implementation of CGAN and utility classes for generating datasets from the root dataset.
+* **Datasets folder** - In this directory, the root datasets of all tabular datasets, alongside Kuzushiji-MNIST are brought inside Root Datasets folder.
+The rest of imagery datasets can be imported from tensorflow.keras.datasets library.
+Also, all derived datasets with different majority class count and imbalance ratios are brought in Derived Datasets folder.

 ### Requirements